denysdovhan/wtfjs/README.md

 }
 ```

-This is the magic behind famous library called styled-components, which is popular in React-community.
+This is the [magic behind](http://mxstbr.blog/2016/11/styled-components-magic-explained/) famous library called styled-components, which is popular in React community.

 ## A `constructor` property